johnshields/EMT_TASKS/README.md

 ***
 # How to run:
 ## From Github
 View the Jupyter Notebook [here](https://github.com/johnshields/EMT_TASKS/blob/main/Tasks%20Notebook.ipynb).
-All the cells should automatically run.
+All the cells should run automatically.

 ## From Jupyter Notebook
 ### Requirements